adamranieri/GCP-ACE/CloudPlatform/IAM.md

         - Project
             - Resource (Service account level)

+**Access Scopes**
+- Not direclty connected to scopes of policies
+- legacy system of vms
+- Scopes say what vms can do.
+    - Both the scope and the service account must give access

 ### Service Accounts
 - Service account have a dual role
     - Sometimes they are an **Identity**